How to Access Active Directory on Windows 10 Pro: Complete Setup Guide

 Verifying Your Windows Edition

-First things first, you need to confirm you’re running Windows 10 Pro, not Windows 10 Home.
-The Home edition simply doesn’t include the necessary components to access Active Directory tools.
+First things first—you need to confirm you’re running Windows 10 Pro, not Windows 10 Home.
+The Home edition simply doesn’t include the necessary components for Active Directory administrative tools.
+This is the most common mistake I see people make when trying to access Active Directory in Windows 10.

 To check your Windows edition: